ioccc-src/winner/1992/buzzard.1/README.md

     What it is:

-      babble is a translator from a pseudo-assembly language into a subset of C suitable for execution on Charles Babbage's Analytical Engine.
-Or rather, the #defines in babble are that translator.
-The rest of babble is a babble program.
+      buzzard.1 is a translator from a pseudo-assembly language into a subset of C suitable for execution on Charles Babbage's Analytical Engine.
+Or rather, the #defines in buzzard.1 are that translator.
+The rest of buzzard.1 is a buzzard.1 program.
 If you run the whole mess through CPP and a beautifier, you will see that all you have is a loop that runs until a variable is not 0, and a sequence of assignment statements.
 The assignment statements